DineWithMe/Development-Tools/Design Pattern/README.md

 }
 ```

-this is not good, this doesnt provide the option for user to define their own onClick callback.
+this is not good, this doesnt provide the option for developer to define their own onClick callback.

 ```js
 const CustomButton = props => {